How to start a side hustle

 “See how it works?
 In this case, Paul combined an existing skill (web development) with a clear need (real-time traffic information) that served a large and active market.
 Paul now works full-time on the hustle, and it all started with an idea that popped into his head on his morning commute.”

-Just as Paul capitalised on his web development skills, you can capitalise on your skills and career background to launch a side hustle.
+Just as Paul capitalized on his web development skills, you can capitalize on your skills and career background to launch a side hustle.

 For example, if you are currently working in content or copywriting then why not consider working on a freelance basis and offering to contribute articles to publications?

 Alternatively, if you are currently working in tech development or coding, you could always look to offer assistance out of working hours to companies in need of a quick tech fix.